Resource guide / OpenStreetMap generator

-OpenStreetMap is one of the most important data sources behind real-world Minecraft generation.
-CartoVoxel uses map features such as roads, building footprints, water, parks, and land cover together with terrain processing to create playable Java or Bedrock worlds.
+Looking for an OpenStreetMap to Minecraft map generator?
+CartoVoxel uses OSM features such as roads, building footprints, water, parks, and land cover together with terrain processing to create playable Java or Bedrock worlds online.

 CartoVoxel uses real-world map data workflows and provides source-data context, but it is not an official OpenStreetMap project page.
 OpenStreetMap attribution and data terms should remain visible wherever applicable.